propelorm/Propel/cookbook/symfony1/init-a-Symfony-project-with-Propel-git-way.markdown

 propel.behavior.symfony_timestampable.class    = plugins.sfPropelORMPlugin.lib.behavior.SfPropelBehaviorTimestampable
 {% endhighlight %}

-adapt your `databases.yml` or copy the model in your project
+Adapt your `databases.yml` or copy the model in your project:

 {% highlight bash %}
 cp plugins/sfPropelORMPlugin/config/skeleton/config/databases.yml config/databases.yml
 {% endhighlight %}

-it has to look like this
+It has to look like this:

 {% highlight yml %}
 # You can find more information about this file on the symfony website: